kennywall/import-test/_posts/2011-02-19-spending-priorities-with-the-federal-budget-2012.md

 domain: apievangelist.com
 image: http://kinlane-productions.s3.amazonaws.com/budget/us-whitehouse-logo.jpg
 ---
-{% include JB/setup %}<p>Most of the time I feel pretty powerless when it comes to politics in our country.
+{% include JB/setup %}Most of the time I feel pretty powerless when it comes to politics in our country.
 As I see it I have two ways to express myself:

 	Voting
 	Taxes